How Natural Gas Compressors Work

 The oil and gas industry uses two main types of compressors: reciprocating and screw.

-A reciprocating compressor uses pistons and positive displacement to compress the gas.
+A natural gas reciprocating compressor uses pistons and positive displacement to compress the gas.
 Gas enters the manifold, flows into the compression cylinder, then discharges at a higher pressure.

 In the video, we show the inner workings and the flow path of a 3-stage reciprocating compressor.
 The inlet flow, or “suction side,” of the compressor starts at 30 psi and 80°F. It enters the inlet scrubber and any free liquids fall out.
 There are three stages of compression on a reciprocating compressor.